algorand/pointproofs-paramgen/readme.md

 * [consistencycheck.pdf](./consistencycheck.pdf) contains a description and security proof for the probabilistic consistency check used as part of the `verify` operation.

+* [usage.md](./usage.md) describes how to carry out a secure multiparty computation to generate parameters using this tool.

+* [security.pdf](./security.pdf) gives a security proof of said multiparty protocol.

 * This code is NOT production ready yet.
 It passed one external audit, but additional auditing and testing is required before deployment.
-Moreover, in order to produce trustworthy public parameters, this tool needs to be used as part of a secure multiparty protocol, the details of which are not yet finalized.